History of special relativity: Priority

 Some claim that Poincaré and Lorentz, not Einstein, are the true discoverers of special relativity.
 For more see the article on relativity priority dispute.

 Criticisms

-Early criticism of the theory Special Relativity for various reasons, such as lack of empirical evidence, internal inconsistencies, rejection of mathematical physics per se, or philosophical reasons have been turned back by many successful experimental confirmations and uses of the theory.
+Early criticisms of the theory of special relativity for various reasons – such as lack of empirical evidence, internal inconsistencies, rejection of mathematical physics per se, or philosophical reasons – have been turned back by many successful experimental confirmations and uses of the theory.
 The theory is now considered one of the fundamental laws of nature.